 Q: What can I do with a degree in anthropology?

 A: A bachelor’s degree in anthropology is a liberal arts degree.
 Our program hones students' abilities to think broadly and critically about the world around them; it trains students to seek not only the right answers, but to ask the right questions.
 These skills are critical for a successful career in any field.
 Some of the more obvious choices are professor of anthropology, contract archaeologist, librarian, archivist, museum curator, museum conservator, museum staff and environmental consultant.
-Many also find careers in the fields of business (anthropology is currently very popular in the business world), broadcasting, environmental and urban planning, journalism, film, law, health research, foreign service, education, police work, publishing and tourism, to name only a few.
-Our alumni work in academia and all sectors of our economy.
-For a listing of the current employers of some of our alumni, click here.
-For actual job titles of our more than 2,100 graduates, click here.
-Students who join the ASU Student Alumni Association have access to the searchable ASU alumni online directory for career networking.
-To become a member, click here.
+Many also find careers in the fields of business (anthropology is currently very popular in the business world), broadcasting, environmental and urban planning, journalism, film, law, health research, foreign service, education, law enforcement, publishing and tourism, to name only a few.

 You can also find out more about what anthropologists do and your career possibilities on the American Anthropological Association website.

-Q: What are the requirements for a BA in anthropology?
+Q: What are the requirements for a Bachelor of Arts in anthropology?

 A: The anthropology major consists of a minimum of 31 semester hours in anthropology and a minimum of 3 semester hours in statistics.
 At least 18 of the semester hours must be in upper-division courses (300-400 level).
-For more information on program requirements, refer to the BA in anthropology major map.
+For more information on program requirements, refer to the major map linked on the BA in anthropology page.

-Q: What are the requirements for a BS in anthropology?
+Q: What are the requirements for a Bachelor of Science in anthropology?

 A: The BS in anthropology consists of a minimum of 39 or 40 semester hours in anthropology and a minimum of 3 upper-division semester hours in statistics and at least one college-level calculus course.
 At least 18 of the semester hours must be in upper-division courses (300-400 level).
-For more information on program requirements, please refer to the BS in anthropology major map.
+For more information on program requirements, refer to the major map linked on the BS in anthropology page.

 Q: What are the differences in the BA and the BS in anthropology?

 A: The two degrees are actually quite different.
 We generally recommend the BS degree for students who are primarily interested in evolutionary (physical/biological) anthropology or bioarchaeology.
 The BS is designed for students who want to concentrate on science- and mathematics-based anthropology courses, and it requires calculus and an upper-division statistics course.
-We generally recommend the BA for students who are interested in archaeology, sociocultural and linguistic anthropology.
-We also recommend the BA degree for students who have a broad interest in the entire field of anthropology or for those who have not settled on their preferred sub-discipline.
+We generally recommend the BA for students who are interested in archaeology or sociocultural anthropology.
+We also recommend the BA degree for students who have a broad interest in the entire field of anthropology or for those who have not settled on their preferred subdiscipline.
 The BA degree does not require a lot of science or math courses.
-Students must rather complete a second language and take classes from the 4 major anthropology subfields (linguistics, sociocultural anthropology, archaeology and evolutionary anthropology).
-Students then have the option to focus on their preferred subfield through 4 anthropology elective courses.
+Instead, students must complete a second language and take classes from the major anthropology subfields.
+Students then have the option to focus on their preferred subfield through anthropology elective courses.

 Q: Should I do a BA or a BS?

-A: Students should make this decision based on two things: 1) their academic and career goals; and 2) whether or not they are good in math and science.
+A: Students should make this decision based on two things: 1) their academic and career goals; and 2) whether they are strong in math and science.
 Students who are looking to pursue advanced degrees in anthropology or the sciences and/or go on to medical school may prefer to complete the BS degree.
-Students who like sociocultural anthropology and/or are not sure on which field of anthropology to focus should choose the BA.
+Students who enjoy sociocultural anthropology or are not sure on which field of anthropology to focus should choose the BA.
 It is important to note that one degree is not seen as better than the other.
 Students who have further questions should set up an appointment to speak with their advisor.